openenergymonitor/HeatpumpMonitor/HeatpumpMonitorPi/readme.md

 This is a new heat pump monitor board designed specifically for interfacing with MID standard electricity and heat meters via MBUS.
 It has a RaspberryPi at it’s core running our emonSD image enabling local or/and remote logging and data visualisation.

+**Features**

+- MBUS Reader (Reads from connected electricity and heat meters)
+- DS18B20 Temperature sensor connections
+- 6 Digital input or outputs can be used for pulse counting
+- I2C connection (uses 2 of the 6 digital IO's)
+- RaspberryPi running the OpenEnergyMonitor emonSD image

 ### Connection diagram

 ![images/connection_diagram.jpg](images/connection_diagram.jpg)